0xPacman/ServerInfoReport/README.md

 # Advanced Server Information Report Tool 🚀

-A comprehensive, feature-rich bash script for monitoring and reporting server health, performance, and security status.
+A comprehensive, standalone bash script for monitoring and reporting server health, performance, and security status across all Linux distributions.

 ## 🌟 Features